Do you love vegetables and salad, but can’t plant a regular garden? A salad table might be the ideal solution for you.

 A salad table is a portable, waist-high table just deep enough to grow salad greens, herbs and other shallow-rooted plants and vegetables.
 The shallow wooden box frame has a large surface area and a mesh bottom that allows water to drain.
 You can attach legs to the box or set it on sawhorses.

-The benefits of planting in a salad table are that you won’t have to kneel down to plant or harvest, weeds are unlikely and rabbits and squirrels won’t as easily disturb your crop.
+The benefits of planting in a salad table are that you won’t have to kneel down to plant or harvest, weeds are unlikely, and rabbits and squirrels won’t as easily disturb your crop.
 If you don’t want to dig a garden or put in a raised bed (or if you’re a renter), a salad table will give you more options than container gardening.
+It can also be accessible for people in wheelchairs.

-The salad table can be moved to a shadier area once the weather gets too hot for lettuce in mid to late June, so your plants won’t bolt as quickly.
-You can plant a second fall crop of lettuces and herbs by moving the table back into the sun in September.
+The salad table can be moved to a shadier area when the weather gets too hot for lettuce, so your plants won’t bolt as quickly.
+You can plant a second crop of lettuces and herbs by moving the table back into the sun when the weather is more temperate.
 The table will be heavy once you add soil, so you will need someone to help you move it; or add casters to the legs to make the table easier to drag in and out of the shade.
 Our table doesn’t have wheels.
 My husband and I can move it together, though we’ll probably ask our neighbor to help him if we need to move it very far because it is quite heavy.

 Building the salad table

 The table is easy to build with items you can pick up at the hardware store.
 My husband bought all of the materials for our salad table for about $60.
 Since we will be able to use it year after year, and it will make gardening easier for me, it’s worth the investment.
 He needed only a few hours in one afternoon to build a basic table without wheels; the construction only requires basic tools.

 Planting the salad table